 Betty Sue King, Biography

 Modern Jeweler, January 2009 published her essay, “How Green Are Your Pearls?” an ecological view of pearl cultivation.
 In GIA’s Loupe she is quoted often in the January 2009 on line issue “Asia’s Cultured Treats”.
 Pearl World Journal quoted from her notes on the GIA Pearl Tour of the South Pacific in 2007 and printed her photographs from the 2008 trip.
-The June 2008 issue of Canada’s Jewellery Business Magazine has her article on “Pearls 101”.
+The June 2008 issue of Canada’s Jewellery Business Magazine published her article on “Pearls 101”.
 She reviewed the book Pearls, A Natural History for the GIA publication, “Gems & Gemology”.
 Her experiences as one in the trenches in the pearl industry can be read in her chapter in Auction Market Resource, June 2002, “Cultured Pearls Galore: A Tucson Retrospective”.
 An avid photographer, many of her images have been published in magazines, books and used on the GIA website.
-She has been an active member of the Northern California Chapter of the Women’s Jewelry Association for over 20 years.
+Her avant-garde round freshwater cultured pearls graced the cover of GIA Summer 2000 G & G.

-Her favorite things are reading the Sunday New York Times, cooking gourmet meals, dining, movies, gardening, orchids, and staying connected with wonderful friendships made traveling throughout the world.
-Her most recent trip in July-August 2011 was a 25-day safari to countries in Southern Africa.
-She found it raw, primitive, completely off the grid, fabulous, and humbling experiencing the cultures of indigenous people’s kindness, open hearts and dedicated spirits.
+The Sunday New York Times, cooking gourmet meals, dining, movies, gardening, orchids, and staying connected with wonderful friendships made traveling throughout the world top the list of her favorite things.
+A safari to countries in Southern Africa was memorable for being completely off the grid.
+It was fabulous and humbling to experience the cultures of indigenous people, their kindness, open hearts and dedicated spirits.

-You may find her exhibiting at the Tucson GemFair, the SNAG Conference, conducting Roundtables, doing private shows and presenting lectures.
-Betty Sue travels three times a year seeking inspirational pearls on overseas buying trips.
+You may follow Betty Sue’s pearly finds and adventures on Facebook.
+She travels three times a year seeking inspirational pearls on overseas buying trips.
 On her return, designers eagerly await to be first in line for new treasures.
 Clients are welcomed to a relaxed setting in King’s Ransom’s sunny office where design inspiration begins anew.